Writer Beware logo

 After several postponements, Ivery appeared for sentencing in Syracuse, New York on Thursday, November 29, 2006.
 Her lawyer argued for probation rather than jail time, pleading serious mental illness, but the prosecution’s psychiatrist, while acknowledging some degree of mental imbalance, did not agree that this prevented Ivery from distinguishing right from wrong.

 The judge saw it the prosecution’s way, sentencing Ivery to 65 months in Federal prison, plus 3 years’ probation.
-Ivery is also required to pay restitution to her victims, at the rate of 10% of everything she earns or $100 per month, whichever is greater.
+Ivery was also required to pay restitution to her victims, at the rate of 10% of everything she earns or $100 per month, whichever is greater.
 Since the total restitution amount is $728,248.10 (representing her “take” from nearly 300 victims), this is more symbolic than anything else.
-She must also pay court costs of $1,700, and will be required to get mental health and sustance abuse counseling.
-Her report-to-jail date is January 9, 2007.

-Ivery’s sentencing closes a chapter not just for her victims, but for Writer Beware.
-We’ve been tracking Ivery since our inception, and were deeply involved in providing evidence and identifying victims.
-We’re hoping her case will serve as a precedent for the prosecution of other literary scammers.
+Ivery’s sentencing closed a chapter not just for her victims, but for Writer Beware.
+We’d been tracking Ivery since our inception, and were deeply involved in providing evidence and identifying victims.
+Our hope was that the investigation and conviction would serve as a precedent for the prosecution of other literary scammers; sadly, that has not turned out to be the case.

 • Martha Ivery’s indictment.
 As usual with indictments of this sort, only a fraction of Ivery’s fraud is included: just sixteen of her nearly 300 victims, $55,000 of her take of three quarters of a million dollars, and one of nine documentable instances of false sworn testimony before the bankruptcy trustee.
 Even so, it’s worth reading, for a concise window into the way literary scams work.

-• Ann Crispin attended Ivery’s sentencing, and blogs about it here and here.
+• Writer Beware’s Ann Crispin attended Ivery’s sentencing, and blogged about it here and here.

 • Writer Peggy Tibbets’ experience with Martha Ivery in both her identities.